The CFO’s Approach to Overcoming Growing Pains for SMEs.

 Action point: Look at your best clients, the ones who value your service, pay on time, and don’t create drama.
 What do they have in common?
 Focus your marketing and operations around serving more of them.

-ABC Ltd example: They picked a very specific niche — managing damage on new vehicles during transport for major car manufacturers.
-It was a small market (only around 25 potential clients globally), but their expertise meant they became a big player in that space.
-Rather than expanding too broadly, they stayed focused, maintained high profit margins, and built a reputation for excellence.
+CMS Ltd example: The company provided Quality Management to a very small market (only around 25 potential clients globally), but our in-depth expertise meant we became a big player in that space.
+Rather than expanding too broadly, we stayed focused, maintained high profit margins, and built a reputation for excellence.

 Final Thoughts: Don’t Just Survive Growing Pains, Use Them to Thrive